2xAA/genmdm-editor/README.md

 genMDM Editor is a desktop executable and a webpage.

 The webpage works in Firefox (starting at Firefox version 99) and Chromuim based browsers.
 Chromium based browsers include Google Chrome, Opera, Brave and Microsoft Edge.

-Using genMDM on iOS/iPadOS is possible using Web MIDI Browser, found here: [apps.apple.com/app/web-midi-browser](https://apps.apple.com/app/web-midi-browser/id953846217)
+Using genMDM Editor on iOS/iPadOS is possible using Web MIDI Browser, found here: [apps.apple.com/app/web-midi-browser](https://apps.apple.com/app/web-midi-browser/id953846217)

-genMDM Editor is compatible with both the genMDM, by little-scale, and the MDMI (Mega Drive MIDI Interface), by Robert Hargreaves.
+genMDM Editor is compatible with both the GenMDM, by little-scale, and the MDMI (Mega Drive MIDI Interface), by Robert Hargreaves.
 This Readme will refer to both interfaces as **"your Sega"**, for convinience.

+## Getting Started

+Read this README!

+If you have any questions that aren't covered in the linked YouTube video below or this README, please start a discussion at [genmdm-editor/discussions](https://github.com/2xAA/genmdm-editor/discussions).

+## Contributing

+Contributions, issues and feature requests are welcome!

+Feel free to check [issues page](https://github.com/2xAA/genmdm-editor/issues).

+## Support this project

+Give a ⭐️ if this project helped you!

+Consider sponsoring me on GitHub or PayPal: [github.com/sponsors/2xAA](https://github.com/sponsors/2xAA) / [paypal.me/2xAA](https://paypal.me/2xAA).

 ## Using genMDM Editor

 ### Quickstart

 Check out the overview video on how to use the editor: [youtu.be/btzQHaF8cU4](https://youtu.be/btzQHaF8cU4)

 ### Getting genMDM Editor

 #### Desktop

 Download the latest desktop release at [genmdm-editor/releases/latest](https://github.com/2xAA/genmdm-editor/releases/latest).

 #### Web

 Navigate to [2xaa.github.io/genmdm-editor](https://2xaa.github.io/genmdm-editor).

 ### Mega Drive MIDI Interface Compatibility